proctorio/FixMyMicrophone/README.md

 Fix My Microphone!
 ============

-A small application for Windows users that will automatically unmute and fix the volume of all microphones attached to the computer.
+A small application for Windows, Mac, and Linux users that will automatically unmute and fix the volume of all microphones attached to the computer.

 Windows XP, Vista, 7, 8, 8.1 and 10
 Mac OS X 10.6+
+GNU/Linux Kernel 2.6+

 Why Open Source this?